paragliding training center

 Generally, if there is ridge or trough moving overhead (gusting forecast) do not plan on flying that day, especially if the Jet is overhead which will increase the turbulence of the air below.
 You will often encounter mild to moderate turbulence flying through an inversion layer into winds aloft or back into the inversion, especially if the wind direction of each layer is different.
 If you have no idea what is going on in the atmosphere, you might be frightened at encountering turbulence "out of nowhere."
 That is why we should not be ignorant of the weather – it really is not rocket science.
 Suffice it to say, your personal safety depends on knowing what is going on.

 Light winds from the north are common in the early AM in the valley.
-These winds are a result of the daily inversion which forms for hundreds of miles in the Rio Grande river valley.
-Imagine that the valley contains a huge lake of cooler air and what does it do?
-It flow downhill, just like water.
+These winds are a result of the daily inversion which forms for hundreds of miles in the Rio Grande river valley and in the Rocky Mountains in Colorado.
+Imagine that the Valley contains a huge lake of cooler air.
+What does it do?
+It flows downhill, just like water.
 In fact this effect can be quite strong in some areas, particularly near the lakes about 100 miles north of us.
 Winds there are hardly light and sometimes reach 15-20 mph.
 Like here, they suddenly end around 10AM as the inversion dissipates.
 If you drive north on I-25 you will see warning signs about gusty winds posted next to the deep canyons that the interstate highway traverses.
 At the end of the day, sudden cooling of the air in the mountains can unleash a torrent of air that races down these canyons towards the Rio Grande valley.
 To a lesser extent, we experience this katabatic flow when we fly late in the day in the Franklins.
 Often, the winds near the base of these mountains will reverse – going from east to west.
 This is why it is good to have windsocks in the LZ and pay attention to them.

-Going to the sod farm on the west rim of the valley, the early morning winds may be different still.
+Going to the turf farm on the west rim of the valley, the early morning winds may be different still.
 They may be from the west as the cold night air continues its flow, draining towards the valley from the surrounding desert mesa and the Potrillo Mountains.
 Think of it all as a river of air flowing from higher to lower elevations until the sun's heat dissolves the inversion allowing the winds above to mix down to the ground.
-Practically, it means that we often must do two or more setups at the sod farm – one early and then one around 9AM.
-If there is a wind change forecasted for higher up in the atmosphere, we may have to work around that, too.
+Practically, it means that pilots must pay careful attention to wind direction before launching.